metastreet-labs/usdai-loan-router-contracts/docs/RATES.md

 ## Fees

-MetaStreet Loan Router supports three optional fees.
+USDai Loan Router supports three optional fees.
 The fee recipient for all fees is configured at the contract-level with the `setFeeRecipient()` API.

 ### Origination Fee